andrewldesousa/FastSS/README.md

 Word2vec is a technique for learning word embeddings in natural language processing.
 It uses a neural network model to learn word associations from a large corpus of text.
 As the name implies, word2vec represents each distinct word with a vector such that we can learn the level of semantic similarity between the words represented by those vectors.

-## AlexaSummarise
+## FastSummarise
-Sometimes, it can be tedious to read very long Reddit posts.
+It is very important to be informed of the latest things happening around our world in different areas of life (medicine, agriculture, science, etc).
+This is why Reddit is a suitable platform to get latest posts on.
+However, it can be tedious to read very long Reddit posts.
 We may want just a summary of the whole post.

-AlexaSummarise is a project that summarizes posts from any subreddit for you.
+FastSummarise is a project that summarises the latest posts from any subreddit for you.
 As an example, the user says:
 <p align="center">
   “Alexa, summarize the latest <ins>1</ins> post(s) in <ins>learningpython</ins>”
   </p>